Saturday, May 23, 2009

 Detached from criticism, comparison and judgment towards ourselves and towards other people.

-Detached from all our good and bad feelings.
+Detached from all our good and bad feelings and emotions.

-Detached from birth and death, and our life.
+Detached from ceaseless birth and death, and our life existence.

-Practice means carry out the theory of a teaching.
+Practice means carry out the theory of a teaching practically.

-It is like we know what is patience, but we have no patience at all.
+It is like we know what is patience and the importance of patience, but we have no patience at all.

 It is like if we ask people to be truthful but we ourselves are not being truthful.

-But how many of us are afraid of being true in front of others?
+But how many of us are afraid of being true and honest in front of others?

-There is no sincerity at all in any relationship or dealing if there is trace of untruthfulness in it.
-Everyone is wearing a mask or a few masks designed by own self to suit the people out there in order to gain their friendship and money.
-There’s nothing wrong but lack of sincerity.
+There is no sincerity at all in any relationship or dealing, if there is trace of untruthfulness in it.
+Everyone is wearing a mask or a few masks designed by own self to suit the people out there in order to gain their agreement, support, liking, friendship and money.
+There’s nothing wrong but it's lack of sincerity.
 It is just a deal to get what we want from other people.
 And since we are untruthful to others, we can never develop trust in others because we have the notion that others will not be truthful to us too.

 What friendship is there if we cannot be truthful to each other?
-It is just a game that people like to play nowadays.
+It is just a game of hypocrisy that people like to play nowadays.

 True friends are not many and if we have one, we are very lucky and grateful.
 It is difficult to preserve a long term and good friendship, but it is so easy to break one up.

-Anyway friends are real friend if they can lift us up in conscience and morality, becoming a better person.
-And if they don’t but pull us down, they became our enemy instead.
+Anyway friends are real friend if they lift us up in developing our conscience and self-control, and becoming a better person.
+And if they don’t, but pull us down, they are our enemy instead.

-Nowadays, many people see this noble act (truthfulness) as a weakness in the world of business and competition.
-This is because they have selfishness and want to protect their own benefits.
+Nowadays, many people see this noble act (truthfulness) as a weakness in the world of business and competition, as well as in any form of relationship.
+This is because people have selfishness and want to protect their own benefits and selfish desires.

 There is nothing wrong to protect ourselves.
 But our untruthfulness and lies will be hurting the people who believe in our words and trust us with their sincere heart.